DrCarles/SoftwareSecurityReqs-Baseline/README.md

-# 🔐 Functional Cybersecurity Requirements & Specifications Baseline
+# 🔐 Software Security Requirements Baseline

-Welcome to the Functional Cybersecurity Requirements and Specifications Baseline repository
+Welcome to the Software Security Requirements Baseline Repository

 This repository is a compendium of cybersecurity requirements and specifications that I have collected, curated, and developed throughout my career in Product Security.
 It is meant to serve as a practical and adaptable foundation for embedding security into systems from the ground up